* Updated 22 August*

 Checked out our what’s on pages yet?
 We’ve shows that’ll make you think, laugh and cry.
 Enjoy internationally acclaimed writers, homegrown talent, the theatre-makers of tomorrow and TV’s brightest comedians.

-Jason Raper, our new Venue Supervisor, said: “It’s great to see the theatre so busy.
+Jason Raper, our venue supervisor, said: “It’s great to see the theatre so busy.
 We’ve already announced some fantastic theatre, comedy and music and we’ve some exciting stuff still to tell you about so watch this space.”

 Edinburgh Comedy Award Best Show nominee Glenn Moore has been called one of the best joke writers of his generation.

 It’s earnt him spots on shows like Mock The Week and the Stand-Up Sketch Show.
-He’s here on 21 October with new tour Will You Still Need Me, Will You Still Feed Me, Glenn I’m Sixty Moore.
+He’s here with new tour Will You Still Need Me, Will You Still Feed Me, Glenn I’m Sixty Moore.
+(21 October)

 Keep up to date with everything we’re up to by signing up for our monthly newsletter here.